orichaud/gce/Readme.md

 ## Use descriptors
 First option is with descriptors (see YMAL files defining the various objects).
 This will first create a deployment object, asssociate an autoscaler, a POD disruption budget and finally create a Load Balancer directly accessilble on the public Internet.
+The approach is a declarative approach which sets the target for the desired state and let Kubernetes apply the changes.
+This is why `kubectl apply` is used in the script in stead of `kubectl create`.
 You must update the `counter-deployment.yaml` file and update the image URL accordingly so that it matching your target repo and project as we use Google Container Repository:
 ```sh
 image: <DOCKER REPO>/<My Project>/hserver